hasura/graphql-engine/manual/graphql-tutorial/access-control.rst

 * ``user`` role users can insert/delete "their own data" and update only certain fields once inserted.

-To define "their own data", we can describe a condition using the value of the ``X-Hasura-User-Id`` header passed to the data microservice by the API gateway (as explained in the :doc:`user, roles & sessions <user-model>` section).
+To define "their own data", we can describe a condition using the value of the ``X-Hasura-User-Id`` header passed to the data microservice by the API gateway.

 The following are the conditions we will use while setting up the row level permissions described above: